levist7/portfolio/README.md

 # Data Science Portfolio
-This portfolio a compilation of data projects that I have done for research and learning purposes.
+This portfolio is a compilation of data projects that I have done for research and learning purposes.
 * [My Linkedin Profile](https://www.linkedin.com/in/lisbiliroglu/en)

 ## Skills